Skip to main content Skip to footer

 Multi Solutions from Dental Computers

 Many tech-centric dental trends look to reduce the average dental practice overhead significantly while cutting down procedure times.
-A simple one is switching over to touchscreen medical computers
+A simple one is switching over to touchscreen medical computers.

 Touchscreens are naturally more intuitive.
-Dental staff don’t waste valuable time learning and adjusting fiddly external controls.
+Dental staff don't waste valuable time learning and adjusting fiddly external controls.
 Touchscreens allow the user to simply touch exactly what they need to control or alter.
-This becomes even more important on medical tablets and their smaller surfaces.
+This becomes even more important on medical grade tablets and their smaller surfaces.

 Many medical computers and tablets are built with antimicrobial* casings to protect the casing from deterioration and degradation.
 Interior components are protected from stray water blasts during routine dental procedures like teeth cleaning thanks to an IP65 sealed front bezel.